 Hiring Plan: Sales Development Representative

-A framework for hiring Business or Sales Development Representatives (SDR)
+A framework for hiring Sales Development Representatives (SDRs).

 BY: Jeremy Lyons